Quantum-accelerated algorithms for generating random primitive polynomials over finite fields: Preliminary

 \section{Preliminary}

-A finite field $\gf{q}$ is a set of $q$ elements associated with two binary operations: addition and multiplication. $\gf{q}$ is an additive group under addition and the $q-1$ nonzero elements of it form a cyclic group $F_q^\times$ under multiplication.
-An example of finite field is the congruence classes of integers modulo some prime $p$, the requirement that $p$ being prime is necessary for the nonzero congruence classes to be multiplicative invertible and thus form a group.
+The finite field $\gf{q}$ consists of $q$ elements associated with two binary operations: addition and multiplication. $\gf{q}$ is an additive group under addition, and the $q-1$ nonzero elements of it form the cyclic group $F_q^\times$ under multiplication.
+An example of finite field is the congruence classes of integers modulo some prime integer $p$.
+The requirement that $p$ being prime is necessary for the nonzero congruence classes to be multiplicative invertible and thus form a cyclic group.
 Another example is, with $\gfx{q}$ denoting the set of all polynomials with coefficients lying in $\gf{q}$, the congruence classes of polynomials in $\gfx{q}$ modulo some degree $n$ polynomial $p(x)$ that cannot be factored into polynomials of smaller degrees dividing $n$.
-In the above case $p(x)$ is said to be irreducible, and the corresponding field, $\gf{q^n}$, is called a degree $n$ extension of $\gf{q}$. $\gf{q^n}$ contains $q^n$ elements, each corresponding to a different congruence class represented by a different polynomial over $\gf{q}$ of degree smaller than $n$.
-Degree $n$ primitive polynomials over $\gf{q}$ are irreducible polynomials over $\gf{q}$ that has $n$ generators (primitive elements) of the cyclic group $\gf{q^n}^\times$ as their roots.
+In this case, $p(x)$ is said to be irreducible and the corresponding field, denoted $\gf{q^n}$, is called a degree $n$ extension of $\gf{q}$. $\gf{q^n}$ contains $q^n$ elements, each corresponding to a unique congruence class represented by a polynomial over $\gf{q}$ of degree smaller than $n$.
+Degree $n$ primitive polynomials over $\gf{q}$ are irreducible polynomials over $\gf{q}$ that have $n$ distinctive generators (primitive elements) of the cyclic group $\gf{q^n}^\times$ as their roots.